gematik/ASN1Kit/fastlane/README.md

 [bundle exec] fastlane setup
 ```

-Lane that sets up the SPM/Carthage dependencies and xcodeproj.
+Lane that sets up the SPM dependencies and xcodeproj.